MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 Because this method does not return a [BingAdsAccountSelector](./BingAdsAccountSelector.md) object, make sure this method is the last selector method in the call chain.

+For an example, see [Using executeInParallel to discover disapproved ads](execute-in-parallel.md).

 ### Arguments
 |Name|Type|Description|
 |-|-|-